TechGuideHub/100-days-python-course/day-01-what-programming-is.md

 That is not Python yet.
 It is just a clear set of instructions.

-Before you become good at Python, you first become better at thinking in steps.
+Before you become good at Python, you first become comfortable thinking in steps.

 Python is the language.
 Step-by-step thinking is the deeper skill.